Used Cantilever Racks

-We Also Stock NEW – At Rock Bottom Prices!
+Used Cantilever Racking – At Rock Bottom Prices!

-Used-Palletrack.com searches the country for used cantilever rack systems for our customers.These include uprights of all heights and arms of all capacities in like new condition.
+We searches the country for used cantilever racks for our customers.These include uprights of all heights and arms of all capacities in like new condition.
 Cantilever racks are a freestanding storage system with horizontal load carrying arms that extend outward from a vertical upright column.
 These vertical uprights are also called towers by some people.
 The absence of a vertical support on the ends of the cantilever arms permits uninterrupted storage of long lengths of material.
 A cantilever rack system comes in all different configurations as well as capacities.
-Along with the uprights and arms you will also need bracing and bases to complete the system.
+Along with the uprights and arms you will also need bracing and bases to complete the rack.
 The bracing can be set at many different lengths to allow for the flexibility of storing random length material.
 The bases are actually the components that are attached to the cantilever uprights/towers.
 These bases set on the floor and have anchor holes in them to allow them to be secured to the concrete.
 They too come in different sizes depending on the length of your product.
-A general rule of thumb is that the bases in your system will be the same length as the cantilever arms.
+A general rule of thumb is that the bases in your rack will be the same length as the cantilever arms.
 If you need 48” long arms to store your material then you would need 48” long bases to attach to your cantilever uprights/towers.
 The bases also act a shelf level within the system for additional storage.